Train Operator of the Year

 Train Operator of the Year is a rail transport industry award to recognise excellence among train operating companies of the United Kingdom.
 The award has been presented as part of the Rail Business Awards since 1997.

+Greater Anglia and Chiltern Railway have both won the award three times.
+East Anglian railways (including Greater Anglia, Abellio Greater Anglia and Anglia Railways) have won the award a record seven times.

 A similarly named award is also presented by the Rail Delivery Group as part of that organisation's National Cycle-Rail Awards to recognise work in encouraging the use of bicycles and trains as a commuting solution.